jimpick/bushpilot-monogatari/en/index.md

 When I thought about having to camp in a place like this for two months, I regretted not having practiced my shooting.

-Anyway, we filled up on fuel and took off straight for our destination, Lake Tebesyak.
+Anyway, we filled up on fuel and took off straight for our destination, Lake Tebesjuak.

 Soon we cross the large lake, Lake Dieu Phong, ahead of us.

-Once you pass this point, Lake Tebesyak, your destination, is just around the corner.
+Once you pass this point, Lake Tebesjuak, your destination, is just around the corner.

-After flying for a while, our destination, Lake Tebesyak, came into view up ahead.
+After flying for a while, our destination, Lake Tebesjuak, came into view up ahead.

 I can see several pure white dots on the opposite bank.